-- Fuel and Carbon Prices: DECC's 2013 projected fossil fuel prices and Carbon Price Support - Technology Specific Hurdle Rates: Where used, technology specific hurdle rates are the same as those used in DECC's Dynamic Dispatch Model.
+- Fuel and Carbon Prices: DECC's 2013 projected fossil fuel prices and Carbon Price Support - Technology Specific Hurdle Rates: Where used, technology specific hurdle rates are the same as those used in DECC's Dynamic Dispatch Model and have been updated to reflect those used in the EMR December Delivery Plan (December 2013).
 These are presented in Annex 3.